1995parham-teaching/interviews/questions/README.md

   - The server processes request and sends back a response.
-  - Browser renders the content: As the browser is parsing and rendering the HTML, it is making additional requests to get Javascript, CSS, images, and data.
+  - Browser renders the content: As the browser is parsing and rendering the HTML, it is making additional requests to get JavaScript, CSS, images, and data.
 It can do much of this in parallel.
 - How you can find the IP address of the server using its name?
 - What are the differences between TCP and UDP?
 - Flow Control vs Congestion Control